1stPWRSRC/1stPWRSRC/README.md

 - 💞️ I’m looking to collaborate on ...
 TBD
 - 📫 How to reach me ... pwrsrc@pwrsrc.biz
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I love making beats, learning economics, anime, smart women (so attractive) & making money
+I love making music, watching anime, smart women (so attractive) & making money

 <!---
 1stPWRSRC/1stPWRSRC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.